Phase-portrait filling, sweep stationarity, orbital coherence, and recurrence.

 Pairs each value with its discrete derivative (the difference to the next value) to construct a phase portrait — the (position, momentum) representation that Hamiltonian mechanics uses.
-The symplectic area form (shoelace formula on the phase portrait) measures how much area the trajectory encloses.
-Windowed area CV then checks whether this area is stable across the signal or varies in bursts.
+The metrics then quantify how the trajectory occupies that portrait: whether it spreads across the bounding box (Hamiltonian conservative flow ergodic on its energy surface) or collapses to a low-dimensional subset (dissipative attractor, periodic orbit, or symbolic max-jump cloud).

 Coefficient of variation of the shoelace area computed over non-overlapping windows.
 Devil's staircase (11.1) dominates: its long constant plateaus (zero area) punctuated by sudden jumps (large area) create extreme variability.
 Accelerometer sitting (5.57) and rainfall (5.57) tie for second — both are bursty signals with long quiet intervals.
 Logistic period-2 scores near 0 (constant zero area in every window).
 This is the framework's most direct stationarity test: low CV means the dynamics look the same throughout; high CV means there are transient events or regime changes.